 So if the fastest CPU isn't what we recommend for most professional users, which CPU should you use in your After Effects workstation?
 If you mostly work with animations, the Intel Core i7 6850K is an excellent choice as it is the fastest CPU for 2D animations that also allows for high amount of system RAM.
 It is a few percent slower than the fastest CPU when working with video files, but only by a fairly small 2.2%.

 If you work with a lot video files, we would recommend the Intel Core i7 6900K.
-It is a bit more expensive than the Core i7 6850K, but it should be around 2% faster when scrubbing or rendering video files.
+It is a bit more expensive than the Core i7 6850K, but it should be around 2% faster when playing live with RAM Preview or rendering video files.
 However, it should be just under 5% faster for motion tracking which for many users may be very significant.
-You could use the Core i7 6950X if you really want the best performance for motion tracking, but the less than 2% gain over the Core i7 6900K will usually be more than offset by the more than 5% loss in performance when scrubbing and rendering video files.
+You could use the Core i7 6950X if you really want the best performance for motion tracking, but the less than 2% gain over the Core i7 6900K will usually be more than offset by the more than 5% loss in performance when working with video footage.

 |Recommended CPUs for After Effets CC 2015.3|